install.packages("Chile")

 library(car)

-ChileY <- Chile[Chile$vote == "Y",]
+<- Chile[Chile$vote == "Y",]

-ChileN <- Chile[Chile$vote == "N",]
+ChileY <- Chile[Chile$vote == "N",]

-ChileYN <- rbind(ChileY,ChileN) # Make a new dataset with those
+ChileN <- rbind(ChileY,ChileN) # Make a new dataset with those

 ChileYN <- ChileYN[complete.cases(ChileYN),] # Get rid of missing data

-ChileYN$vote <- factor(ChileYN$vote,levels=c("N","Y")) # Simplify the factor
+ChileYN $vote <- factor(ChileYN$vote,levels=c("N","Y")) # Simplify the factor

-boxplot(age ~ vote, data=ChileYN)
+ChileYNboxplot(age ~ vote, data=ChileYN)

 # install.packages("MCMCpack")